Words and terms used in the world of From The Waters.

 A town in Pedlwers known for the sex festival it holds in the autumn.

-In Aelin City, the base of Yellows situated in the Quarter.
+In Aelin City, the base of Yellow Celestials which is situated in the Quarter.

 Noun.
 Plural yiiv-koas.
-A Striker term for one of the lovers in a relationship between two Strikers.
+An Aelish Striker term for one of the lovers in a yiivated relationship between two Strikers.

 Noun.
 Plural yiiv-leas.
-A Striker term for the couple involved in a Striker to Striker yiivated relationship.
+An Aelish Striker term for the couple involved in a Striker to Striker yiivated relationship.

 A plant used to produce cotton.